 - There's overload protection to manage load equally for all devices and prevent high voltage.

 It may get difficult to select between a surge protector vs extension cord if you are unaware of their differences.
 Once you know about the purpose of both pieces of equipment, you can clearly make a decision.
-Although there are multiple devices available in this category, Evvr Energy Monitor Plug and Relay take the lead.
+Although there are multiple devices available in this category, EVVR Energy Monitoring Smart Plug and Relay take the lead.